 On February 28, 2012, Juniper filed a motion to strike our defense of invalidity based on the legal doctrine of "assignor estoppel."
 Under the doctrine of assignor estoppel, an inventor of a patented invention who assigns the patent to another for value cannot later challenge the validity of the patent.
 Under some circumstances, courts have held that the doctrine of assignor estoppel applies not only to the assigning inventor but also to a company in privity with the inventor.
 On March 23, 2012, we filed a brief in opposition to that motion.
 Juniper filed a brief in response on April 2, 2012.
-We filed a motion for leave to file an additional response on April 25, 2012, and Juniper filed a brief in opposition to that motion in response on May 4, 2012.
-If Juniper's motion to strike is granted with respect to some or all of the patents at issue, we would not be able to argue in the District Court that the patents as to which the motion to strike is granted are invalid.
+On August 2, 2012, the District Court issued an order granting Juniper's motion as to one of the patents in suit (the '634 patent) but denying Juniper's motion as to the five other patents in suit.
+Pursuant to the order, we will not be able to argue in the District Court that the '634 patent is invalid.
+Under the Court's order, however, we are not precluded from arguing that our appliances do not infringe the '634 patent.
+Juniper may re-assert its position on the doctrine of assignor estoppel as to the other patents in suit at later stages of the proceedings.